 Temporary arrangements for tuition fees

-For the 2022–2023 academic year, the 14 Dutch research universities have lowered tuition fees for Ukrainian students to the level of statutory tuition fees.
+For the 2022–2023 academic year, UT lowered tuition fees for Ukrainian students to the level of statutory tuition fees for the nominal duration of their studies.
+This will be extended for a year.

 You may be entitled to lower tuition fees if you are covered by the regulations of the EU Temporary Protection Directive.
 Please check the full regulations on the IND website to find out if you are covered by the directive.